Heatwave causes severe travel disruption

 “Network Rail teams are continuing to work tirelessly to make the repairs so we can get services back up and running for passengers but there is still disruption to services throughout the day.
 So, for anyone travelling today, please take time to check before you travel.”

-More than two dozen services departing from King’s Cross and Euston were cancelled or delayed.
+More than two dozen services departing from London King’s Cross and Euston were cancelled or delayed.

 Services on the East Coast Main Line, the main rail artery connecting London and Edinburgh via Peterborough, Doncaster, York, Darlington, Durham and Newcastle, was damaged on Tuesday after a fire spread on to the track near Sandy.